 Over 100,000 women have reported side effects to the FDA adverse reports system.
 You are not alone.

-For the latest information on the Mirena litigation, check out our news section.
+For the latest information on the Mirena litigation, check out our news section where we post the latest developments in the Mirena litigation.

 Mirena was first introduced in 1990 and approved by the FDA for use in the United States in 2000.
 The device releases a regulated 20 micrograms of levonorgestrel directly into the uterus each day for 5 years, compared to birth control pills that release 150 micrograms per day.